AdaCore/training_material/courses/rust_essentials/010_day_one.rst

 Ownership is complicated
 --------------------------

 * In many case you want to manipulate your data by reference but you can't use references

 * In those cases you want to use a managed pointer type: either `Box` (owned) or `Rc` (shared).

-* More details in next class
+* More details later

 ----------------------------------------
 Quiz 1: Is there a compilation error?